MarwanTarik/eshtarek/README.md

 # Eshtarek - Subscription Management Platform

-**Eshtarek** enables businesses to run subscription services without development overhead.
 This project prototypes the core engine of a multi-tenant subscription platform, supporting isolated tenant data, plan management, and subscription workflows.

 ## Table of Contents